-BIGJUMP is introducing Playing Lean 2 in Australia in Q3 2018
+BIGJUMP introduced Playing Lean 2 in Australia in Q3 2018

-Playing Lean is getting even better!
-Alexander Osterwalder, inventor of the ‘Business Model Canvas’ and one of the great minds of ‘Lean Startup’ is helping to create Playing Lean 2.
+Playing Lean is now even better!
+Alexander Osterwalder, inventor of the ‘Business Model Canvas’ and one of the great minds of ‘Lean Startup’ has helped create Playing Lean 2.

 The following video is the Playing Lean 2 – Kickstarter campaign video.